WICG/background-sync/explainer.md

 });
 ```

 * `tag`: This operates like a notification's tag.
 If you register a sync and an existing sync with the same tag is pending, it returns the existing registration.
-If further options are added to `.register`, the existing registration will be updated.

 `navigator.serviceWorker.ready` resolves when the in-scope service worker registration gains an active worker, if you try to register for sync before this, `sync.register` will reject.